 Rachel DeWitt attends the University of Arizona, where she is double majoring in physics and French.
 She is also part of a campus ministry group called Navigators.
 She is excited to use the language she’s been studying since middle school to further the Lord’s kingdom.
 She also hopes to help people her age come to the Lord and grow in their faith.

 Lynn Matthews Lockwood grew up in France, Belgium, and various other places where the US Army Medical Corps posted her doctor father during her first twenty years.
-Throughout her international childhood, Lynn met wonderful missionary mentors, including BLF founders Abe and Mary and Bud and Charlotte Kroeker.
-She attended French schools early in her life and graduated from Wheaton College in 1985 with BA degrees in Elementary education and French.
-She completed a Graduate Certificate in Bible at Multnomah Seminary in 1990.
-Lynn taught 5th grade in Moses Lake, Washington, then served in Valence, France, for eight years with One Challenge (OC International), in youth, prayer and support ministries.
-God brought Lynn to the Pacific Northwest through her marriage to Jason in 1995.
-Together they have raised three sons to young adulthood, served in their church, Mountain View Presbyterian, and tried to love their suburban neighbors as Jesus' hands and feet.
-Lynn enjoys being a nanny, growing a Moms in Prayer group, and keeping in touch with friends in France, Senegal, and across the US.
+Throughout her childhood, Lynn met wonderful missionary mentors, including BLF founders Abe and Mary and Bud and Charlotte Kroeker.
+She attended French schools early in her life and graduated with BA degrees in Elementary education and French (Wheaton College).
+She completed a Graduate Certificate in Bible (Multnomah Seminary).
+Lynn taught fifth grade, then served in Valence, France, for eight years with OC.
+God brought Lynn to the Pacific Northwest through her marriage to Jason.
+Together they have raised three sons to young adulthood, served in Mountain View Presbyterian Church, and tried to love their suburban neighbors as Jesus' hands and feet.
+Lynn enjoys caring for children in the church nursery, preschool, and local elementary school as a volunteer when she's not camping with Jason across the US, or visiting friends in France or Senegal, West Africa.